mrneverman/NEVERLAND/README.md

 - [ACME Fitness Shop](https://github.com/vmwarecloudadvocacy/acme_fitness_demo "ACME Fitness Shop") was deployed
 - [Locust](https://locust.io/ "Locust") was used for load testing

+- ##### AN.4 (In progress) :
+- Separate ETCD from Nevertown and implement in different island called RegisterTown
+  - RegisterTowns created in Terraform

 ## Technology Roadmap of Neverland
 Items in the technology roadmap of Neverland are listed  below in unordered ways